Moulding Tomorrow’s Leaders

 The Preparatory Course aims to prepare newly awarded PSC scholarship holders for their studies and set the expectation on their roles as ambassadors of the Singapore Public Service.
 In 2020, the programme was held virtually from 19 June to 3 July.

 2020 PSC Scholarship Holders’ Mid-Course Programme (PSMP)

 The PSMP, held midway through a scholarship holder’s undergraduate studies, builds on the foundations laid in the Preparatory Course and the scholarship holders’ undergraduate experiences.
 The programme provides greater context on the realities of governance and highlights developments that have taken place since the scholarship holders commenced their studies.
 The PSMP also consists of a six-to-eight-week internship component with a government agency where scholarship holders gain first-hand experience in the Public Service.
 The 2020 PSMP was attended by 86 scholarship holders.

 Gap Year Programme

 Scholarship holders have the option of taking up a year-long attachment in non-public sector organisations, locally or overseas.
-These include International Organisations, reputable NGOs or private companies.
+These include International Organisations, reputable Non-Governmental Organisations (NGOs) or private companies.
 The Gap Year programme takes place upon completion of studies, after completion of National Service (where applicable) and before deployment to the Public Service.
 The experience from these stints help to introduce diversity into the talent pipeline and bring with them networks useful for the Public Service.